Instructional Design

 The Dick and Carey model is a little more detailed and focuses on making sure every part of the lesson works well together.
 Here are its key steps:

-1. Identify Goals: Decide what learners should be able to do after the lesson.
+1. Identify Instructional Goals: Determine what learners should know or be able to do at the end of instruction.

 World of Work.
 (2019, August).
 Dick and Carey instructional design model.
 Retrieved from https://worldofwork.io/2019/08/dick-carey-instructional-design-model/